Earn While You Reveal: Private Set Intersection that Rewards Participants: Evaluation

 \subsubsection{Features.}

 \epsi is the only scheme that offers all the five features, i.e., supports fairness, rewards participants, is based on symmetric key primitives, supports multi-party, and is secure against active adversaries.
 After \epsi is the scheme in \cite{NevoTY21} which offers three of the above features.
 The rest of the schemes support only two of the above features.
+For the sake of fair comparison, we highlight that our \epsi and \fpsi are the only PSIs that use smart contracts (that require additional but standard blockchain-related assumptions), whereas the rest of the above protocols do not use smart contracts.